pagaslav/yachtsescape-com/README.md

 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova), my mentor, for her invaluable advice and guidance during our online meetings.

-- I am deeply grateful for the experience I had nine years ago when I severely injured my knee while skiing.
-Unable to walk without assistance for almost a year, the doctors' expertise saved my knee.
-Today, I am able to run, play sports, and even do a bit of jumping.
-This life-changing experience inspired me to create this website.

-- I also want to express my gratitude to my neighbor, a surgeon who specializes in knees and joints.
-Despite being one of the most remarkable people I've ever known, his practice does not have a website.
-My project is dedicated to him.
-After receiving my evaluation, I plan to offer this project to him, adapting it for his clinic.
-With some enhancements, which I simply did not have time to implement, this website will truly come to life.

 - [Stack Overflow](https://stackoverflow.com/): For being an indispensable resource for troubleshooting and problem-solving.
 The community's expertise and willingness to help have been critical to overcoming many technical challenges.

 - [Kevin Powell](https://www.youtube.com/user/KepowOb) for his amazing CSS tutorials.